This live capture trap is designed have a high interaction rate and trap a range of predators.

 The highest interaction rate trap the Cacophony Project had found was a live capture trap with an interaction rate of around 5%.
 They assumed that this was because the trap was easy to get to because it was on the ground rather than up a tree and fairly open.

 Inspired by the live capture traps we have made the trap as open as possible and have amplified this by adding hazing to try and draw animals into the trap.
-We may sell this hazing as a separate product - please contact us if you're interested.
+We sell this hazing as a separate product.
 Our initial experiments have shown an interaction rate of 20-50%.

 One option we have found effective is to set up one of our thermal cameras pointing at the trap.
 If the camera has a data connection then you can check the trap remotely.
 Although, from our experience you are going to be clearing the trap most days to start with.

-The trap is expensive because it is a prototype and we are only doing small runs.
+The trap is expensive because it is a new and we are only doing small runs (it is cheaper if you order more than 250).
 We expect the price of the trap to drop once we have a stable version.
-That said, we will add features to the trap, such as auto reset, auto kill and a machine vision trigger.
+That said, we will add features to the trap, such as an improved auto reset, auto kill and a machine vision trigger.
 All of these will increase the cost of the trap.

 The Cacophony Project